VanQuyen02/Simple_GAN/README.md

-# Simple_GAN
+#Simple_GAN

-This is an simple Implementation of GAN by pytorch for MNIST Dataset In the next repo, I will implement DCGAN by Pytorch
+This is an simple Implementation of GAN by pytorch for MNIST Dataset.

+In the next repo, I will implement DCGAN by Pytorch.